sinarueeger/robust-data-analysis-with-r/handbook/05-learning-R.Rmd

 - [R lunches](http://use-r-carlvogt.github.io/prochains-lunchs/) in Geneva
 - [adminR](https://www.meetup.com/adminR/)

-If you are a women or gender minority and work remotely or are in another sense "remote", there is [R-Ladies Remote](https://twitter.com/RLadiesRemote) (coffee chats, journal club).
+If you are a woman or gender minority and work remotely or are in another sense "remote", there is [R-Ladies Remote](https://twitter.com/RLadiesRemote) (coffee chats, journal club).

 You can find the full list of RUG's [here](https://jumpingrivers.github.io/meetingsR/r-user-groups.html) and for R-Ladies [here](https://www.meetup.com/pro/rladies/).

-### Write blogposts {-}
+### Write blog posts {-}

-Writing blogposts can be a fun way of learning R. For example, to start, you could document your journey of learning R.
+Writing blog posts can be a fun way of learning R. For example, to start, you could document your journey of learning R.

 Even if you do not have a blog, you can start with [gist.github.com](https://gist.github.com/) and later move to [`blogdown`](https://bookdown.org/yihui/blogdown/).